There are 2 versions of this small bagatelle game, both produced by the famous Louis Marx Toy company in Swansea.

 - scratching to the persex top.

 - the loss of the small foldable foot that lifts the top part above the horizontal.

 And if you're considering an online purchase you'd probably do well to ask about all of the above.

-Although the earlier red box is harder to find,and certainly more desirable than its bland alternative.
+Although the earlier red box is considerably harder to find,and certainly more desirable than the its bland counterpart

 And the 2nd version of the game is below ...............